actions/typescript-action/README.md

 > [`nvm`](https://github.com/nvm-sh/nvm), you can run `nodenv install` in the
 > root of your repository to install the version specified in
 > [`package.json`](./package.json).
 Otherwise, 20.x or later should work!
+> This template has a `.node-version` file at the root of the repository that
+> will be used by `nodenv` or `nvm` to automatically switch to the correct
+> version of Node.js when you `cd` into the repository.
+Additionally, this
+> `.node-version` file is used by GitHub Actions in a few CI jobs.

 1. :hammer_and_wrench: Install the dependencies